virtual-labs/exp-peer-to-peer-systems-chord-iiith/experiment/theory.md

 Problem at hand is the following: There is a collection of machines/servers on which we want to run some query.
 More specifically, we want to save files/data on network, and then retrieve them.
 We may decide to delete/modify some data, or some nodes may leave or a new node may even join.
 These requirements are fairly reasonable for any practical service.
 It is obviously infeasible to store all data on every machine (why?).
 If we decide to distribute data over these machines, but devise no efficient mechanism to search, it is equally bad (why?).
 Chord is designed to hit all three requirements as enumerated above.

 A concept central to DHTs is that of an **overlay network**.
 This network is often called (abused) as “logical network”.
-What this "network" really is is just a description of a specific way for any node to communicate (with any other node).
-The description is such that it achieves specific purpose (and we are able to prove performance guarantees mathematically).
+This "network" is simply a description of a specific way for nodes to communicate.
+The scheme is such that it achieves a specific purpose (and we are able to prove performance guarantees mathematically).

+## Overview

 Recall that a hash-table maps key to values.
 DHT stores key-value pairs and a participating node can efficiently retrieve the value associated with a given key.
 In Chord, nodes and keys are assigned say, m bit, identifiers using consistent hashing (SHA-1) for performance guarantees.
 We therefore have a mechanism to generate ids for both keys and nodes.
 Both key and node share same key-space -consistent hashing minimises collisions by distributing both keys and node ids uniformly.